-If you are looking to kick-off 2020 strongly, make sure that your solutions have these features we recommend.
+If you are looking to kick off 2022 strongly, make sure that your backup solutions have these 6 features we recommend.
 Safeguard your growth by truly understanding what your future solution should look like.
-The following are the six anatomy backup features to look for in 2020.

-Ransomware has been a popular word all across since last couple of years.
+Ransomware has been a popular word all across the last couple of years.
 Suddenly you find your data getting encrypted and you rush down to isolate it from the rest of your network.
-Someone asks for a ransom but very few get the data back.
-Even after paying the ransom.
-Lot of enterprises are satisfied considering their Anti Virus is a good protection but that is not necessarily true.
+Someone asks for a ransom but very few get the data back, even after paying the ransom.
+A lot of enterprises are satisfied considering their Anti Virus is good protection but that is not necessarily true.

 A lot relies on the backup copies that you make for your data as the primary corrupted/encrypted data is generally not recoverable.